susanw1/zscript/docs/tutorial/concepts.md

 Addresses may be chained: `@1.2 @4 Z1`, where `@4 Z1` is processed by the sub-device.

 The decision about how to interpret an address is made by an _AddressRouter_ which is written as a part of the Zcode implementation.
 The embedded dev gets to choose just how addresses are interpreted.

-##### Channel

-A channel is a source of Zcode commands, which feeds a Zcode executor.
-The responses are typically fed back up the channel to the original sender.
-Typically, a channel which works over a particular comms interface would be provided as an optional part of a module relating to that interface.
-Some channels are not associated with comms, such as a Zscript executor, which will only send responses as notifications.

-Channels can be Ordered (such as a serial line or TCP) or Unordered (such as UDP).
-If you use an unordered channel, and you pipeline the command sequences (ie you don't wait for responses between sends) the commands will be executed in the order they are received, and the responses may arrive back in yet another order.

 ##### Notifications